mittalHimanshu/Android-db-server/README.md

 In this project a validation on a form is performed in an android app.

-The validation response comes directly from the server and displayed in app.
+The validation response comes directly from the server and displayed in the app.

 # Features